M-Valentino/M-Valentino_Node/README.md

 <p align="center" width="100%">
   <img src="https://mark-valentino.vercel.app/mark-valentino-logo.svg" width="60%">
 </p>
-This is my current professional website created with the Next.js framework.
+This is my current professional website created with the Next.js framework and a Redis KV database.
 It is currently deployed on Vercel. https://mark-valentino.vercel.app/

 ## Features